 The Third Consultation Paper follows earlier consultations published by MAS and sets out the proposed draft Notices on Prevention of Money Laundering and Countering the Financing of Terrorism (AML Notices).
 The draft AML Notices set out the proposed anti-money laundering and countering the financing of terrorism (AML/CFT) requirements applicable to cross-border business arrangements between capital markets intermediaries and their foreign related corporations (FRC) or their foreign head offices or foreign branches under the Singapore Securities and Futures Act (SFA) and Financial Advisers Act (FAA).

-This briefing focuses on the key rules to be put in place under the AML Notice as applicable to cross-border business arrangements under the SFA between Singapore fund management companies that hold a capital markets services licence (LFMC) and their FRCs.
+This briefing focuses on the key rules to be put in place under the AML Notice as applicable to cross-border business arrangements under the SFA between Singapore fund management companies that hold a capital markets services license (LFMC) and their FRCs.

 MAS published the first consultation, the Consultation Paper on Proposed Revisions to the Exemption Framework for Cross-Border Business Arrangements of Capital Markets Intermediaries (First Consultation Paper), on December 4, 2018.
 The First Consultation Paper sought to revise the existing prior approval–based exemption framework for cross-border business arrangements between capital markets intermediaries and their FRCs (FRC Framework), commonly known in the industry as the “para 9 exemption” (SFA) or “para 11 exemption” (FAA), to a more streamlined notification framework.
 MAS issued its response to feedback received on the First Consultation Paper on June 5, 2020, and indicated that it would proceed generally with the majority of the proposals in the First Consultation Paper.